 New childcare offers to support working families

-• From April 2024, 2 year olds can receive 15 hours of funded childcare for 38 weeks
+• From April 2024, eligible 2 year olds can receive 15 hours of funded childcare for 38 weeks

 Some families are eligible for 15 hours funded a week across the school year (38 weeks) with a childcare provider.
 Your child will be learning and playing with other children.
 This could also give you time (15 hours a week) to study or look for work.